 Understand the solution architecture

-The Bitnami LAMP Production-Ready Stack deploys a highly available LAMP Production-Ready solution on AWS, as per the architecture diagram below:
+The LAMP Production-Ready packaged by Bitnami deploys a highly available LAMP Production-Ready solution on AWS, as per the architecture diagram below:

 These are the main elements of the solution: